St Andrew's Presbyterian Church, Dunedin: Description

 The church is located on the intersection of Carroll and Melville Streets, with its long elevation on Melville Street, and its front elevation on Carroll Street.

 The design of the Gothic Revival styled church was dictated by the sloping site which necessitated it being built over two levels.
 When built it could accommodate 650 worshipers.

 The main entrance is on Melville Street, which provides access to the ground floor, while the basement (planned as classrooms for Sunday School) is accessed internally, or from Carroll Street through a tower.

 The rectangular church is 92 ft by 61 ft subdivided into a nave and two side aisles.
 The nave is 28 ft wide with 13 ft wide aisles.
 At each corner of the church is a battlemented 15 ft square tower, finished with stone corbels and embrasured coping, at the base of which is an entrance porch, stairwell and vestry rooms.
 The ceiling is 35 ft high and is lined with diagonal tongued and grooved beaded panelling.

 The church is constructed of brick on bluestone foundations, with Oamaru stone facings with battlemented corner towers.
-The exterior walls are solid lime mortared brickwork (with is no vertical cavity to act as a moisture barrier).
+The exterior walls are solid lime mortared brickwork (with no vertical cavity to act as a moisture barrier).
 The painted render which has been applied to the original brick is ruled and lined to imitate ashlar stonework.
 To the north is a modern extension and deck which provides level access from Melville Street.

 The roof is clad in short run corrugated steel.
 On the north and south gables are roof finials with a saltire of St Andrew on the southern one.

 The nave and aisles are finished with longitudinally and diagonally laid tongued, grooved and beaded timber linings.

-Uphill from the church is a warden’s cottage which is constructed of plastered brick.
+Uphill from the church is a warden's cottage which is constructed of plastered brick.